yazz/VisualJS/README.md

 Delphi was a desktop IDE from the 1990s using Pascal as the programming language, and had a great set of controls and was even VBX (Visual Basic Custom Controls) compatible.
 Some people use Deplhi today for desktop Windows apps, and it is definitely one of the inspirations for Visual Javascript.
 Delphi used Pascal as the language and Visual Javascript uses Javascript.

 ### How does Visual Javascript compare to Dynamic Land
-Dynamic Land has been aninspiration for Visual Javascript in that we think that computing will be spatial in the future, hence the built in VR.
-We do see a future where the Visual Javascript editor could be used in a spatial way with VR to build programs.
+Dynamic Land has been a big inspiration for Visual Javascript in that we think that the model Dynamic Land uses, of spatial computing will be the future, hence the built-in VR in Visual Javascript.
+We see a future where the Visual Javascript editor could be used in a spatial way with VR to build programs.

 ### How does Visual Javascript compare to Bubble.io?